computationalmama/p5js-recreating-the-past/README.md

-# Intro to p5js - recreating the past
+# Intro to p5js - recreating with
 #### July 2020

 *Inspired by [Recreating The Past by Zach Lieberman](https://github.com/ofZach/RTP_SFPC_SUMMER20)*